c6o/docs/README.md

 These documents are published as-is and come with no warranty.
 Traxitt Inc. reserves the right to change these documents at any time.

-© Copyright 2019 Traxitt Inc. All Rights Rerved
+© Copyright 2019 Traxitt Inc. All Rights Reserved